 To start the clash detection process between the selected files and elements, click on the “Detect clashes” button located at the top of the “Clashes” tab.

 Once the clash detection process is completed, all clashes resulting from the file combination will be displayed in a list.
 Each clash can be inspected by scrolling through the list and selecting only those that are of interest to create an issue.

 An issue can be created by double clicking on a clash in the list.
 In this way, the issue will be created in a similar way to the “New issue” command, accompanied by a screenshot of the view and allowing a title and a description to be assigned when it is created.

 Multiple clashes can also be selected at once from the list to generate issues more quickly.
 Unlike the previous case, this option does not automatically capture the view, and the title will be assigned with the same name that appears in the list of clashes.
 The program allows users to edit and add more information to them later on in the “Issues” tab.

 Not all of the project’s errors and issues are associated with geometric errors, so it is important to have access not only to the geometric model but also to all the documentation associated with it.

 From the “Documents” tab, users can access all the information associated with the IFC files exported by each discipline to the project stored on the BIMserver.center platform.
 This provides greater control over all aspects of the project.

-On double clicking the file to be consulted, it will open using the programme that is associated with that type of file by default (PDF, DWG….).
+On double-clicking the file to be consulted, it will open using the program that is associated with that type of file by default (PDF, DWG….).

-Free software programme, except for the automatic detection of clashes which will need the corresponding permission (Clash detection).
+Free software program, except for the automatic detection of clashes which will need the corresponding permission (Clash detection).